King of the Ring (2002): Storylines

 A secondary feud from the Raw brand was between Trish Stratus and Molly Holly for the Women's Championship.
 On the April 1 episode of Raw, after Stratus defeated Terri Runnels in a Paddle on a Pole match, Holly returned in a drastic attitude change and new look by nailing Stratus in the head with a paddle, breaking it into two.
 On the May 27 episode of Raw, Stratus and Spike Dudley defeated Holly and William Regal in a mixed tag team match.
 After the match, Holly attacked Stratus with Regal's brass knuckles.
 Holly would sneak attack Stratus on many occasions, leading to a title match between the two for Stratus' Women's Championship at King of the Ring.

+Canceled match

+Stone Cold Steve Austin was scheduled to face Eddie Guerrero at King of The Ring, as the two developed a storyline feud.
+However, Austin walked out and left the company prior to this event.
+Ric Flair was announced as a last-minute replacement for Austin in the match against Guerrero.

 Event

 Before the event aired live on pay-per-view, The Hardy Boyz (Matt Hardy and Jeff Hardy) wrestled Raven and Steven Richards in a match that aired live on Sunday Night Heat.
 The Hardy Boyz won when Jeff pinned Richards after Raven turned on his partner.